February 14, 2017

 5. Take medication to relieve symptoms

 I am all about symptom relief when I am sick.
 Of course I try to feel better by drinking hot tea, eating well and resting but when that doesn't work, I turn to some over-the-counter medication for symptom relief.
-I was recently introduced to Genexa® which is a line of USDA certified organic homeopathic medications.
-They have 11 different medications which treat all different types of health issues.
-All of the medicines are free of gluten, lactose, dairy, eggs, wheat, soy, fish, nuts, artificial colors, artificial sweeteners and preservatives.
+I like cough drops and some type of Nyquil-type medicine to help me sleep at night.

 Share this post: